Learning NextJS

 When true, the image will be considered high priority and preload.
 Lazy

-loading is automatically disabled for images using priority
+loading is automatically disabled for images using priority.

 <Image